sebastiaanluca/php-pipe-operator/README.md

 // "HELLO"
 ```

-In contrast, if a method takes e.g. a setting before the previous value, we need to set it manually using the replacement identifier (`PIPED_VALUE`).
+In contrast, if a method takes e.g. a setting before the previous value, we need to set it manually using the replacement identifier (the globally available `PIPED_VALUE` constant).
 This identifier can be placed *anywhere* in the method call, it will simply be replaced by the previous value.

 ```php
 take(['key' => 'value'])